-During the third quarter of 2015, Etrion's 70%-owned 70 MW Salvador solar power plant in northern Chile ("Project Salvador") produced approximately 36.5 million kWh of electricity, below expectations due to lower than expected solar irradiation.
+During 2015, Etrion's 70%-owned 70 MW Salvador solar power plant in northern Chile ("Project Salvador") produced approximately 162.9 million kWh of electricity, below expectations due to lower than expected solar irradiation and electricity curtailments applied to all generators in the area near Project Salvador to balance supply and demand due to network bottlenecks expected to be resolved in 2017.

-Project Salvador began operations in January 2015 and is currently operating on a merchant basis where the electricity produced is sold on the spot market and delivered to the Sistema Interconectado Central ("SIC") electricity network.
+Project Salvador began operations in January 2015 and approximately 65% of the electricity produced is currently sold on the spot market and delivered to the Sistema Interconectado Central ("SIC") electricity network.
 As previously announced, Project Salvador executed a long-term power purchase agreement ("PPA") with EE-ERNC-1, an investment grade off-taker.
-The PPA is for approximately 35% of Project Salvador's production for 15 years starting January 1, 2016, at approximately US\$0.10 per kWh.
+The PPA is for approximately 35% of Project Salvador's production for 15 years and started on January 1, 2016, at approximately US\$0.10 per kWh.
 Project Salvador is seeking additional PPAs to secure its long-term revenues.

-The spot prices in the SIC electricity network in Chile were unusually low during the third quarter of 2015 due to a combination of local grid congestion, increasing solar and wind electricity generation, strong hydro electricity production due to wet winter conditions and low electricity demand because of depressed mining activity as a result of the collapse in commodity prices.
-The average spot price received by Project Salvador in the third quarter of 2015 was approximately US\$0.04 per kWh in July, US\$0.02 per kWh in August and US\$0.02 per kWh in September.
+The spot prices in the SIC electricity network in Chile were unusually low during 2015 and particularly low in the second half of 2015 due to a combination of local grid congestion, increasing solar and wind electricity generation, strong hydro electricity production due to wet winter conditions, aggravated by "el Nino", and low electricity demand because of depressed mining activity as a result of the collapse in commodity prices.
+The average spot price received by Project Salvador in 2015 was approximately US\$0.05 per kWh.

-In September 2015, Project Salvador drew down an additional US\$13.8 million tranche of non-recourse debt from the Overseas Private Investment Corporation ("OPIC") in order to meet its debt service obligations and avoid additional equity requirements if the spot electricity price continues to be lower than the original bank case projections.
 Spot prices are expected to stabilize to the long-term projections by 2017 when the Sistema Interconectado del Norte Grande ("SING") and SIC electricity networks are scheduled to be connected and the SIC network expansion is expected to be completed.